Jobs for the Environment — NYPIRG’s Canvass

 • Are dedicated and hardworking — no prior canvassing experience is required!

 New York State has a history of setting national precedents when it comes to climate and environmental policies.
 At a time when advocating for the public interest is of the utmost importance, New York must continue to lead the way with bold policy.
 Grassroots organizations like NYPIRG work tirelessly to ensure that this happens.
-Just this past year, we passed the Climate Change Superfund Act — by far the most progressive statewide climate policy in the country — forcing fossil fuel polluters to pay for the damage that they have caused.
+In December of 2024, we helped to pass the Climate Change Superfund Act — by far the most progressive statewide climate policy in the country — forcing fossil fuel polluters to pay for the damage that they have caused.

 Staff Profile